-Trials are looking at different chemotherapy drugs, either on their own or with other treatments such as biological therapies.
+Trials are looking at different chemotherapy drugs, either on their own or with other treatments such as targeted drugs and immunotherapy.

-Biological therapies are drugs that change the way cells work.
-They can boost the body’s immune system to fight off or kill cancer cells, or they can block the signals that tell cells to grow.
+Targeted cancer drugs change the way cells work.
+They can block the signals that tell cells to grow.
+Immunotherapies can boost the body’s immune system to fight off or kill cancer cells.

-Researchers are looking at giving them on their own or with chemotherapy.
+Researchers are looking at giving these drugs on their own or with chemotherapy.
 So far this is mainly for advanced bowel cancer.

 There are many types of targeted drugs and immunotherapies.
 For bowel cancer, researchers are looking at: